-1) My traveling companion was the first of many California men I would meet over the years that are total and complete pussies with no work ethic whatsoever;
+1) My traveling companion was the first of many California men I would meet over the years that are total and complete disappointments with no work ethic whatsoever;

 2) Australia does, in fact, get cold.
 Really, really fucking cold;

-3) A three-sided carport converted into sleeping quarters will do jack shit in protecting you from said cold, no matter how many spider nest-infested moldy quilts you pile on top of yourself;
+3) A three-sided carport converted into sleeping quarters will do jack toward protecting you from said cold, no matter how many spider nest-infested moldy quilts you pile on top of yourself;

 4) When the water you are drinking is collected from rain barrels and contains barely-visible swimming organisms in it, don’t take your hosts’ cheeky assurances that the water is perfectly fine, and the swimmers will provide you with extra protein;